GCL Content and Methodology

-The GCL program spans a duration of 10 weeks and consists of the following educational components:
+The GCL program spans 10 weeks and consists of the following educational components:

 - Academic Courses: Classes are taught by Georgetown University faculty as well as visiting professors from other Latin American countries and institutions.
 Courses are multidisciplinary with a focus on the economic, social, and political aspects of competitiveness and integral development.

-- Leadership Development: Modules are designed to address topics pertaining to personal and professional leadership, which provide participants with tangible tools to implement in their daily lives.
+- Leadership Development: Modules are designed to address topics of personal and professional leadership, which provide participants with tangible tools to implement in their daily lives.

-- Team Building: Participants take part in team-building sessions throughout the program that are both fun and educational in order to promote a greater understanding of the individual and others to create lasting bonds among the group.
+- Team Building: Participants take part in team-building sessions, throughout the program, that are both fun and educational to promote a greater understanding of the individual and others to create lasting bonds among the group.